MartynHorslen/netmatters/README.md

 ## General Information
-For my first project on the Netmatters Scion Coalition Scheme, I will be building the Netmatters homepage.
+For my first project on the Netmatters Scion Coalition Scheme I will be building the Netmatters homepage.

 ## Technologies Used